Skip to Content

 Low-cost PM sensor locations

-ECCC provided nine low-cost Air Quality Particulate Matter Sensors to the Central Okanagan.
+ECCC provided ten low-cost Air Quality Particulate Matter Sensors to the Central Okanagan.
 These sensors are located at:

 • Fire Station 101 - North Westside